‘Vanderpump Rules’ Reunion: Lala Kent Explains Why She Didn’t Show Up At Ariana Madix’s Birthday Trip

 Lala Kent surprised everyone when she skipped out on Ariana Madix’s birthday trip the last minute with no explanation at all.
-But the former SUR hostess finally revealed what happened during part 2 of the Vanderpump Rules Season 5 reunion, blaming it all on her anxiety.
+But the former SUR hostess finally revealed what happened during part two of the Vanderpump Rules Season 5 reunion, blaming it all on her anxiety.
 Tom Sandoval, however, believed that Lala’s boyfriend had something to do with her absence.

 Fans of Vanderpump Rules may recall that Lala Kent got all excited when she got invited to Ariana Madix’s NASCAR birthday trip to Sonoma, California.
 Although she was worried about spending the weekend with Jax Taylor, Lala made it clear that she’s thrilled to celebrate with Ariana on her special day.